Klingebeil/homepage/wiki/Innovation Work/stewardship.md

 Simply recognizing the need for this approach may in itself be a step towards avoiding solutionists pitfalls.

 I found the term myself while researching innovation in the contexts of infrastructure (both technical and social).
 Infrastructure change is by definition a wicked problem because of the complex systems that itself rely on the stability of often invisible structures, maintenance and work.
-Thought not every problem can be defined as pure “wicked problems”, they‘re often more wicked then tame, more brownfield than greenfield.
+Though not every problem can be defined as a pure “wicked problems”, they‘re often more wicked then tame, more brownfield than greenfield.

-Thus there‘s also a need to adapt a form of *stewardship* to successfully work in these environments:
+Thus there‘s the need to adapt a form of *stewardship* to successfully work in these environments:

 > The role of the infrastructure planner and designer has shifted from prescribing a professional solution to a given situation, a high modernist framing of the professional’s role, to being the expert facilitator of the emergence of a design that satisfices enough stakeholders, and the legacy systems and natural infrastructure components, to be both stable and viable.
 > [...]
-> Thus, rather than simply designing a solution to a given problem, the engineer will often find herself needing to satisfice both on problem definition and design solution.[^3]
+> Thus, **rather than simply designing a solution to a given problem, the engineer will often find herself needing to satisfice both on problem definition and design solution**.[^3]

 [^1]: Bryan Boyer, Justin W. Cook, Marco Steinberg (2013). ‘[Legible Practices](http://helsinkidesignlab.rip/legiblepractises/)’.
 Helsinki Design Lab.
 [^2]: Herbert Simon (1957).
 ‘Models of Man: Social and Rational‘.